|Back to Back Issues Page|

 If you've had a neck injury, and you practise tum sleeping and you sit all day staring at a computer screen, and eat crap, then you are set up for lifelong visits to the chiropractor, physiotherapist, bucketfuls of pills and perhaps getting better acquainted with the neurosurgeon.

-There are three omega 3 fatty acids; one is found in plants, most richly in freshly ground flax seeds; walnuts are good too; this has nothing to do with tum sleeping.
+There are three omega 3 fatty acids; one is found in plants, most richly in freshly ground flax seeds; walnuts are good too; this has nothing to do with tum sleeping, but may help the noxious effects of lying on your belly with your head and neck turned to the side for long periods.

 The other two are mainly found in fatty fish like salmon, mackerel and pilchards.
 Not everyone's favourite but these pilchard fish cakes are delicious and easy to bake.